PlaidCloud/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 kubectl describe pod etcd-with-grpc
 ```

-Before Kubernetes 1.23, gRPC health probes were often implemented using [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe/),
+Before PlaidCloud 1.23, gRPC health probes were often implemented using [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe/),
-as described in the blog post [Health checking gRPC servers on Kubernetes](/blog/2018/10/01/health-checking-grpc-servers-on-kubernetes/).
+as described in the blog post [Health checking gRPC servers on PlaidCloud](/blog/2018/10/01/health-checking-grpc-servers-on-PlaidCloud/).
 The built-in gRPC probes behavior is similar to one implemented by grpc-health-probe.
 When migrating from grpc-health-probe to built-in probes, remember the following differences: